defuse/bqp/blog-source/content/when-is-quantum-key-distribution-worth-using.md

 So, to build a secure channel in the public setup scenario, conventional cryptography needs to assume:

-1. The *symmetric* crypto primitives (e.g. AES, BLAKE2) are secure.
+1. The *symmetric* crypto primitives (e.g. AES and BLAKE2) are secure.
-2. The *public key encryption* crypto primitives (RSA, X25519) are secure.
+2. The *public key encryption* crypto primitives (e.g. RSA or X25519) are secure.
 3. The adversary is computationally bound, e.g. to a maximum of 2<sup>96</sup> operations.
 4. The implementation doesn't have security weaknesses.